google/turbinia/docs/developing-new-tasks.md

 ## Boilerplate and Glue
-The only two interesting bits for the Job definition in `turbinia/jobs/strings.py` are this one that sets the input and ouput evidence types for the Task (so the Task Manager knows what kinds of Tasks to schedule):
+The only two interesting bits for the Job definition in `turbinia/jobs/strings.py` are this one that sets the input and output evidence types for the Task (so the Task Manager knows what kinds of Tasks to schedule):
 ```python
   evidence_input = [type(RawDisk()), type(GoogleCloudDisk()),